manasbir/sqrt-optimizooooooor/README.md

 # optimizooor
 # ill update this later lol, so much to write
-### ill publish an article if it gets interesting or if anyone cares
+## ill publish an article if it gets interesting or if anyone cares

+# new notes !!!!!!

 the eternal pursuit to get the most efficient square root function

-sorry for the cringe lmao

 things will be written in python, then graphed, then written in solidity, then huff and yul (yul idk why, but its my repo lol)

+no graphs

 figure out gas efficiency just cuz, alot of things im doing just cuz lmao